ArturDavidenko/TestTaskAAprojekts/README.md

 In the API, made the output of errors in Swagger, description of endpoints.
 I used the created class "Result" and Swashbuckle.AspNetCore.Swagger.
+But it is good practice to write Try catch constructs rather than if else, but I did this so that at the Swagger level you can visually see the errors.
+Again if this is not the way to do it, please let me know !